 Interior zones allow perimeter zones to be armed while part or all of the active interior remains disarmed.
-When the INTERIOR button is pressed, the "BYPRSSED" reminder will come on.
-Pressing the interior group without arming, otherwise Interior Bypass will time out and the system will revert to the regular disarmed state.
+When the witten is pressed, the "BYPR55EB" reminder will come on.
+Pressing the button within 10 seconds will bypass the selected interior group without arming, otherwise Interior Bypass will time out and the system will revert to the regular disarmed state.
 All zones designated for the selected interior group(s) will be bypassed simultaneously when the system is armed.
 The alarm conditions will then be stored in the Alarm History Log and the Total Event Log (see HISTORY LOG).